-Studylist 1 - all semester long learn not only where something is, but also what it does.
+Studylist for Test 1 - all semester long learn not only where something is, but also what it does.

 We will continue to encounter most terms all semester long but we won't repeat them on later studylists.